Gridiffin/pcds2030db_fork/.github/implementations/simplify_create_program.md

 - No reporting period selection during creation
 - No targets or attachments during initial creation
 - No initial submission created
-- Programs exist as empty vessels until users add submissions for specific periods
+- Programs exist as templates until users add progress reports for specific periods

 ## Tasks